Final exam request system

 What is a Uniform exam?

 From the institutional perspective, uniform exams are the result of administering a single exam for classes which do not meet together.
-When this happens it means that at least one of the classes has changed their default exam period which in turn means that a potential exam scheduling conflict has been created for the enrolled students.
+When this happens, at least one of the classes changes their default exam period.
+This can cause potential exam scheduling conflicts for enrolled students.

 When are the approved Uniform and Make-up Exam periods?

 The approved Uniform and Make-up Exam periods are published at the bottom of the index of Final Examination page located here.

 How do I request a Uniform and Make-up Exam?

 Select “uniform exam” instead of “regular exam” in the request system.
 This will give the user options for both uniform and make-up exams.
 All of the above times are available for both the uniform and the make-up exam.

 Make-up exams will be scheduled in rooms for 10% of the total number of enrolled students.
 If the number of students in your make-up exam will be different, please enter the number in the field provided, and associate it with the make-up exam, not the uniform.